 What was that again…?

-Vocal fremitus: Place your hands laterally on the thorax of the patient and ask him/her to say the number “99” (loud and resounding).
-Palpable vibrations during infiltration of the lung (pneumonia, bronchiectasis, pulmonary congestion) are pathologically intensified.
+Vocal fremitus: Place your hands laterally on the patient’s thorax and ask the patient to say the number “99” (loud and resounding).
+Palpable vibrations during the infiltration of the lung (pneumonia, bronchiectasis, and pulmonary congestion) are pathologically intensified.
 A weakened fremitus can be felt in cases where air or liquids are trapped in the pleural cavity (pneumothorax, pleural effusion).